airs0urce/prism-1/README.md

 So, all feature were implemented in one syntax.
 But for my project (https://github.com/airs0urce/punkmongo) I need support of partial mongodb syntaxes, because when I highlight "update" part of query I don't want Prism.js to highlight $lt, $gt or any other operations used only in "filter" part of query.
 As creating of sub-languages is not the approach Prism.js follow, I had to create this fork and add new syntaxes to be able to highlight only certain part of query.

-Note: if you don't need partial highlighting for mongodb, you can use "mongodb" syntax which is merged to main Prism.js repo.

 ## How to use the new syntaxes